borntofrappe/svelte-tutorial/Word Search/README.md

 [Word search](https://en.wikipedia.org/wiki/Word_search) describes a puzzle game where a sequence of words is hidden in a two-dimensional grid.
 The player is tasked to find the letters included in all possible directions.

-## Canvas

-While it is possible to include the letters in an `<svg>` element I prefer to rely on a canvas and the [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).

-The demo works to showcase how to ultimately set up the canvas by binding the element and drawing on the context made available on mount.

-The relevant functions on the 2D context are:

-- `font` to set the font family and size

-- `textAlign` and `textBaseline` to horizontally and vertically center the letters in the cell

-- `fillText` to render text in the canvas

 ## Algorithm

 The script implements a `Grid` class following the logic explained by [Jamis Buck](https://twitter.com/jamis) in the article [_Generating Word Search Puzzles_](https://weblog.jamisbuck.org/2015/9/26/generating-word-search-puzzles.html).